 Arabic Dialects to Study

-Of course, if you’re not sure, we are happy to help you make an informed decision on your choice of dialect.
+Of course, if you’re unsure, we are happy to help you make an informed decision on your dialect choice.
 As always, we pride ourselves on flexibility, so if you try one and it’s not quite for you, we can sort you out with a change!

 The second option available to participants will be to reside with a Palestinian host family.
-This option will provide participants with an intimate view into Palestinian daily life, customs, and culture, while also giving them a chance to become familiar with family structures and taste some of the delicious Palestinian cuisine.
-It’s also likely that participants residing with a host family will attend family gatherings and cultural events, guaranteeing a culturally immersive experience!
+This option will provide participants with an intimate view of Palestinian daily life, customs, and culture, familiarize them with family structures, and allow them to taste some of the delicious Palestinian cuisine.
+It’s also likely that participants residing with a host family will be invited to family gatherings and cultural events, guaranteeing a culturally immersive experience!

 Traveling To Hebron

-Reaching the Center in Hebron, Palestine will be a long journey, but it need not be arduous.
-Although there are some obstacles when traveling to Hebron, Engage in the West Bank, Palestine has all the resources you need to reach us in an efficient, safe, and practical manner.
-Please read our articles below on planning your trip, flying to Palestine, the different routes to Hebron, and Israeli and Palestinian taxi services:
+Reaching the Center in Hebron, Palestine, will be a long journey, but it need not be arduous.
+Although there are some obstacles when traveling to Hebron, Engage in the West Bank, Palestine, has all the resources you need to reach us efficiently, safely, and practically.

-If you have any further inquiries about travel to Palestine, please do not hesitate to reach out to our team.
-You can find our contact information at the bottom of this page.
+If you have any further inquiries about travel to Palestine, please do not hesitate to contact our team.
+Our contact information is at the bottom of this page.

 In Which Language Is The Program Run?